-Attention Deficit Disorder (ADD) is a neurological disorder that causes a wide range of behavior problems that may include attending to instruction, focusing on schoolwork, keeping up with assignments, following instructions, completing tasks and social interaction.
+Mar 15, 2020 Attention Deficit Disorder (ADD) is a neurological disorder that causes a wide range of behavior problems that may include attending to instruction, focusing on schoolwork, keeping up with assignments, following instructions, completing tasks and social interaction.

-ADD may also involve hyperactivity with behavior problems.
-In addition, students with ADD may have learning disabilities and are often at risk for repeated disciplinary problems in schools.
+Kids with ADD may have learning disabilities and are often at risk for repeated disciplinary problems in schools.
 These are the kids that will say, “I knew it was wrong, but I just couldn’t help it.”
 In fact, adults and peers alike may conclude that such students are lazy because of their inattention to tasks and failure to follow through with assignments.

-If you suspect your child has ADD with or without hyperactivity, talk to your child’s school counselor, teacher or physician about appropriate treatment.
+If you suspect your child has ADD with or without hyperactivity, talk to your child’s school counselor, teacher, or physician about appropriate treatment.
 If you have any concerns, begin these discussions today.

-If your child is diagnosed, they will most likely recommend medication to control symptoms.
+If your child receives a diagnosis, doctors most likely recommend medication to control symptoms.
 In fact, medication is prescribed in 88% of children diagnosed with ADD/ADHD.
 There are several different types of medication available so if one type isn’t working, your doctor will most likely switch to another brand.

-Research shows that protein is important for school aged children.
+Research shows that protein is important for school-aged children.
 They should be getting between 28-45 grams of protein a day, which most kids aren’t getting.
-Some research has shown that elimination diets such as, dairy, wheat/gluten, eggs and corn, have shown positive changes for children diagnosed with ADD/ADHD.
+Some research has shown that elimination diets such as dairy, wheat/gluten, eggs, and corn, have shown positive changes for children diagnosed with ADD/ADHD.

 As a parent, however, you can do a lot to prevent this from happening.
 It’s important to talk to your child so that she knows she is not doing anything wrong in struggling with ADD, but instead, that it is up to you as a parent to help her learn the skills that will help her learn as easily as possible given her unique makeup.

 If your child has been diagnosed with ADD or ADHD, it’s important that they receive an IEP and are classified as “Other Health Impaired.”
 With this diagnosis, they can receive several modifications in their classroom settings in order to aid in academic success.
 These modifications can include:

 In addition, praise and acknowledge positive behaviors that are occurring.
 If your child sits for 15 minutes and studies, give them a break when asked.
 They will need these frequent breaks to give their minds a chance to decompress.

 Movement is key in these kids.
 Allow them to do movement breaks in the classroom or at home.
-Exercise elevates dopamine and norepinephrine levels, which are typically low in ADD/ADHD students, improves focus, self control and mood.
+Exercise elevates dopamine and norepinephrine levels, which are typically low in ADD/ADHD students, improves focus, self-control, and mood.

 Don’t be afraid to suggest some of these modifications when you meet with teachers or the Child Study Team.
 With the proper supports in place, your child will learn strategies to compensate for their areas of weakness!